jakir-ruet/aws-practitioner-professional/README.md

 AWS has 3 pricing fundamentals, following the pay-as-you-go pricing model
 1. Compute: Pay for compute time
 2. Storage: Pay for data stored in the Cloud
-3. Data transfer out of the Cloud: Data transfer IN is free Its the expensive issue then traditional IT
+3. Data transfer out of the Cloud: Data transfer in is free Its the expensive issue then traditional IT

 ###### Core Aspects/Concepts of Cloud Economics